digital-fabric/extralite/README.md

 You can also run `gem install extralite` if you just want to check it out.

+## Installing the Extralite-SQLite3 bundle

+If you don't have sqlite3 installed on your system, do not want to use the system-installed version of SQLite3, or would like to use the latest version of SQLite3, you can install the `extralite-bundle` gem, which integrates the SQLite3 source code.

-> **Important note**: Extralite will take a while to install (on my modest
+> **Important note**: The `extralite-bundle` will take a while to install (on my
-> machine it takes about a minute).
-This is owing to the fact that Extralite
+> modest machine it takes about a minute), due to the size of the sqlite3 code.

-> bundles the sqlite3 code, which is compiled upon installation.
+Usage of the `extralite-bundle` gem is identical to the usage of the normal `extralite` gem.

 ## Usage